Psoriasis Treatment & Causes

 Medication

-Regular use of emollients and moisturisers is important, and should be continued during both, a flare-up or remission.
+Regular use of moisturizers is important and should be continued during both a flare-up and periods of remission.

-Thicker, more occlusive creams and ointments are preferable to lighter lotions, as they are more effective.
+Thicker, more occlusive creams and ointments tend to be more effective than lighter lotions.

 Our brand values